alexsli0922/Kozak_project/kozak_seq.md

 print len(names)
 print "done"
 ```
-Get counts of different types of mutations.
+Get counts of different characterizations of mutations:
 ```python
 ## count number of occurrence for each gene
 ## using the name from gencode